Monthly Advice - January Jobs in the Garden

 - Fruit cages can be damaged by the weight of snow.
 Ideally remove the top netting so that it cannot be weighted down by snow, or even leaves and twigs.
 This is also a good idea as hungry birds come into the cage and eat hibernating pests.

-- Check posts with straining wires for raspberries, blackberries etc. Even without leaves the plants on the wires are windage and the posts work loose in the gales we have been having.
+- Check posts with straining wires for raspberries, blackberries etc. Even without leaves the plants on the wires are windage and the posts work loose in any gales.

 - Weeding now reduces weeding in spring manyfold.